despawnerer/ankle/README.md

 `ankle` is a tool that finds elements inside HTML documents by comparing them with an HTML skeleton.
 It is most useful for testing markup returned by a server.

-Definitely works on Python 2.7 and Python 3.4+.
+Works on Python 2.7 and Python 3.4+.

 Installation